How to Collect Host Objects¶

 datakit --restart

-After the configuration is complete, the system will automatically enable a batch of collectors related to the host and actively report data to the "TrueWatch" workspace.
-The default enabled collector list is as follows:
+After configuration, the system will default to enabling a batch of host-related collectors and actively report data to the "TrueWatch" workspace.
+The list of collectors enabled by default is as follows:

 Collector Name | Description |